verbose/verb-generate-readme/readme.md

 * [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
 Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
 Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")
 * [verb-collections](https://www.npmjs.com/package/verb-collections): Verb plugin that adds includes, layouts, badges and docs template collections.
 Can be used with… [more](https://github.com/verbose/verb-collections) | [homepage](https://github.com/verbose/verb-collections "Verb plugin that adds includes, layouts, badges and docs template collections.
 Can be used with verb, assemble or generate, in a `*file.js`, or a globally installed generator.")
-* [verb-data](https://www.npmjs.com/package/verb-data): Verb plugin that adds commonly needed data to the context for rendering templates. | [homepage](https://github.com/jonschlinkert/verb-data "Verb plugin that adds commonly needed data to the context for rendering templates.")
+* [verb-repo-data](https://www.npmjs.com/package/verb-repo-data): Verb plugin that adds repository and package.json data to the context for rendering templates. | [homepage](https://github.com/verbose/verb-repo-data "Verb plugin that adds repository and package.json data to the context for rendering templates.")
 * [verb-toc](https://www.npmjs.com/package/verb-toc): Verb plugin that adds middleware for creating and injecting a table of contents into a… [more](https://github.com/verbose/verb-toc) | [homepage](https://github.com/verbose/verb-toc "Verb plugin that adds middleware for creating and injecting a table of contents into a markdown document.")

 ## Contributing